 Justice William J. Brennan delivered the opinion of the Court.
 The main issue for the Court to analyze was whether Section 16A of Chapter 278 of Massachusetts General Laws (West 1981), as construed by the Massachusetts Supreme Judicial Court, violated the First Amendment.

 The Court began its analysis of the case by remembering that in the decision in the case of Richmond Newspapers, Inc. v.
 Virginia, it had firmly established that both the press and the general public have the constitutional right to access criminal trials.
-The Court clarified that while the First Amendment did not explicitly mention the right to access criminal trials, its protection was necessary to enjoy other First Amendment rights.
+The Court clarified that while the First Amendment did not explicitly mention the right to access criminal trials, it was broad enough to accommodate such a right, the protection of which was necessary to enjoy other First Amendment rights.

 The Court then explained that, as voiced in the case of Richmond Newspapers, Inc. v.
 Virginia, there were two main features of the criminal justice system that jointly explained why the First Amendment adequately affords a right of access to criminal trial protection.
-On the one hand, the Court noted that historically criminal trials had been open to the press and general public.
-On the other hand, the Court remarked that permitting public access to criminal trials promoted the appearance of fairness and heightened public respect for the judicial process.
+On the one hand, the Court noted that criminal trials both in the US and England had historically been open to the press and general public.
+On the other hand, the Court remarked that permitting public access to criminal trials improved the quality of the fact-finding process, thus promoting an appearance of fairness and heightened public respect for the judicial process.
 For the press and public to be banned, the Court noted that "the State must show that denial of such right is necessitated by a compelling governmental interest and is narrowly tailored to serve that interest" [p.607].

 The Court explained that the State interests asserted to support § 16A were, on the one hand, to protect minor victims of sex crimes from additional trauma and embarrassment and, on the other, to encourage victims to testify.